riybha216/3d-connectO/README.md

-# 3D ConnectO: Term Project for 15-112 F22
+# 3D ConnectO: Term Project for 15-112

-Riya Bhatia, Section C
+Riya Bhatia

 # About the Project